Ochanomizu University (2018), “Geo-politics, Security, and Women’s Bodies.”

-Will be part of a roundtable discussion about our forthcoming edited volume, Beyond the Gender Gap, at the Japanese Political Studies Group business meeting at the annual meeting for the Association for Asian Studies in Denver, CO, March 21-24.
+Invited to participate in a roundtable discussion about our forthcoming edited volume, Beyond the Gender Gap, at the Japanese Political Studies Group business meeting at the annual meeting for the Association for Asian Studies in Denver, CO, March 21-24.
 2019.

 Will present at an international symposium about UNESCO in Tokyo, Japan “Reconstructing the Memories of Comfort Women,” on November 10, 2018.